plerpsandplerps/Sprouting-Tales/docs/Introduction/Basics.md

 The rules presented exist only as tools to facilitate the fun of the participants.

 If certain rules are a barrier to your group's fun, discuss these issues.
-Then work in tandem with one another to create possible solutions and enact those agreed upon changes.
+Then work in tandem with one another to create possible solutions and enact those agreed-upon changes.